MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   Management point

 **IIS HTTPS Configuration**.
-Verifies Internet Information Services (IIS) website bindings for HTTPS communication protocol.
-When you select to install site roles that require HTTPS, you must configure IIS site bindings on the specified server with a valid PKI certificate.
+Verifies IIS website bindings for HTTPS communication protocol.
+When you install site roles that require HTTPS, you must configure IIS site bindings on the specified server with a valid public key infrastructure (PKI) certificate.

 -   **Severity:** Warning